-This article is written by my good buddy Bill Frisbie.
-Service manager and crack technician at AirFx, a Trane dealer in lovely Inverness Florida.
-Thanks Bill!
+This article was written by my good buddy, Bill Frisbie.
+Bill is a service manager and crack technician at AirFx, a Trane dealer in lovely Inverness, Florida.
+Thanks, Bill!

-One of the most intimidating things in the field is to walk up to a piece of equipment that you have either never worked on, or you just don’t understand.
-One of the most misdiagnosed systems is the Trane Hyperion air handler, more especially the Tam7, or Aam7 (American Standard).
-The most common issue they've had is the sensors that connect to the EVC board, and one attaches to the suction line, much like a sensing bulb, and the other is after the EEV and entering the coil.
-The black lead goes to the gas sensor (suction) and the orange goes to the ET sensor (coil entering.)
+One of the most intimidating things in the field is to walk up to a piece of equipment that you have either never worked on or just don’t understand.
+One of the most misdiagnosed systems is the Trane Hyperion air handler, specifically the Tam7 or Aam7 (American Standard).
+The most common issue they've had is the sensors that connect to the EVC board.
+One attaches to the suction line, much like a sensing bulb, and the other is after the EEV and entering the coil.
+The black lead goes to the gas sensor (suction), and the orange goes to the ET sensor (coil entering.)

-In order for the system to function correctly, these sensors must be able to accurately read those temperatures, and there is a chart that helps us check those values on site.
+In order for the system to function correctly, these sensors must be able to read those temperatures accurately, and there is a chart that helps us check those values on site.

 Another common fault has to do with the way the float safety is tied into the system.
-When the float trips (opens), the loss of voltage should occur between the thermostat and Y1 before entering the board.
-If you break the circuit between the board and the condenser, the condenser will not run, however, the EVC does not know the outside is not running.
-The EVC continues to monitor evaporator temperatures, it thinks that the superheat is incorrect, and can cause a fault.
-To fix this, simply confirm the wiring is correct, and of course make sure the drain is clear.
+When the float trips (opens), the loss of voltage should occur between the thermostat and Y1 before entering the board; if you break the circuit between the board and the condenser, the condenser will not run.
+However, the EVC does not know that the outside is not running.
+The EVC continues to monitor evaporator temperatures; it thinks that the superheat is incorrect and can cause a fault.
+To fix this, simply confirm that the wiring is correct, and of course, make sure the drain is clear.

-The system also has test pins located at the bottom front of the EVC board, that you can test open and closed, to make sure the stepper motor is working.
-Although they can be bad or plugged, it’s been very rare in my personal experience, to have a bad EEV valve body.
+The system also has test pins located at the bottom front of the EVC board.
+You can test open and closed to make sure the stepper motor is working.
+Although they can be bad or plugged, it has been very rare to have a bad EEV valve body, in my personal experience.
 Our company installs 10-12 systems per week on average, and I’ve replaced 2 in 7 years.

-As far as the actual EVC board, I may personally have 5 changed in 7 years.
-There is also a chart to check the stepper motor, and can tell you if it’s bad, but that’s also pretty rare.
+As far as the actual EVC board goes, I may have personally changed 5 of them in 7 years.
+There is also a chart to check the stepper motor, and it can tell you if it’s bad, but that’s also pretty rare.

 A more common issue would be the wire harness that connects the board to the coil.
-I’ve had several where the harness has a wire that does not make contact through the plug, or an installer has drilled in a bad area to attach something to the cabinet, and damaged the wire buried between the inner and outer panel.
-One fairly common issue is also having the dc voltage control fail.
-Its located left of the door switches and has 240 v entering, and 13.8 VDC leaving to the AFC board.
-Every failure though is because a bug has gone between the plate and board, and caused a short.
+I’ve had several where the harness has a wire that does not make contact through the plug, or an installer has drilled in a bad area to attach something to the cabinet and damaged the wire buried between the inner and outer panel.
+One fairly common issue is also having the DC voltage control fail.
+It's located left of the door switches, and it has 240v entering and 13.8 VDC leaving to the AFC board.
+However, every failure I've seen was because a bug crawled between the plate and board, causing a short.

-I’ve come up with a simple image that our technicians have as a resource on site, so they can confirm the boards have communication and control voltage where it needs to be.
+I’ve come up with a simple image that our technicians have as a resource on-site to confirm that the boards have communication and control voltage where it needs to be.

 Included is a PDF of the Tam7 service facts sheet that can help as a guide to help with troubleshooting in the field.
-Once you get the hang of it, its really a solid piece of equipment, and fairly easy to repair.
+Once you get the hang of it, it's really a solid piece of equipment, and it's fairly easy to repair.